 Previously: In the first two parts of our examination of THE AVENGERS, we explored the origin and roster of Earth’s Mightiest Heroes, and took a stroll through their decades-long history.
-This week, we’ll explore the glory that new (and not-so-new) blood brought to the book in the late ‘90s, and explore some of THE AVENGERS’ forays into the non-four-color world.
+This week, we’ll explore the glory that new (and not-so-new) blood brought to the book in the late ‘90s.
 So settle in, have Jarvis pour you a cup of tea, and we’ll begin…

 In early 1998, Kurt Busiek and George Perez had some mighty big expectations to live up to.
 The disastrous HEROES REBORN gimmick had failed to set the world on fire (at least from a creative standpoint; opinions differ on the financial success of the experiment), and Marvel was pulling out all the stops to try to get readers to return to four of their oldest and most famous series, FANTASTIC FOUR, IRON MAN, CAPTAIN AMERICA and THE AVENGERS, after the former Image Comics creators Jim Lee and Rob Liefeld had had their way with them.
 Fan-favorite writer Peter David was enlisted to write a miniseries detailing the characters’ return to the Marvel Universe proper, and from there, Marvel hired some big-name, popular talent for each series.
 For THE AVENGERS, Marvel went with writer Kurt Busiek and artist George Perez.